oracle/node-oracledb/doc/api.md

 the same as [`execute()`](#execute) except a callback is not used.
 Instead this function returns a stream used to fetch data.

 Each row is returned as a `data` event.
 Query metadata is available via a `metadata` event.
 The `end` event indicates the end of the query results.

-The connection must remain open until the stream is completely read.
+The connection must remain open until the stream is completely read and the `close` event received.
+Alternatively the Stream [`destroy()`][92] method can be used to terminate a stream early.

 For tuning, adjust the value of [`oracledb.fetchArraySize`](#propdbfetcharraysize) or the